xinye83/renren-album-downloader/README.md

 ### How to Use It
 I spent quite some time to get the original downloader running, here is a step-to-step guide for you to use it.
 My operating system is __Ubuntu 18.04 LTS__.
-- Open a terminal, git clone this repository and cd to the local folder.
+- Git clone this repository and cd to the local folder.
 - You need node.js and a JavaScript package manager, they can be installed with

   `$ apt update`